openshift/installer/docs/user/vsphere/privileges.md

 ## Create new roles with the appropriate privileges

-In the tables below describe the absolute minimal set of privileges to install and run OpenShift including Machine management and the vSphere Storage provider.
+The tables below describe the absolute minimal set of privileges to install and run OpenShift including Machine management and the vSphere Storage provider.

 ### Precreated virtual machine folder